kdevoe/battleship/README.md

 # Memetic Algorithms for Battleship
 A project to investigate the use of memetic algorithms for playing the board game Battleship.
+This project is unique as it does not use neural networks or any frameworks, all environments and agents are built directly from Python.

 Battleship is a game where uses attempt to guess the location of hidden ships.
 The lower the number of guesses to find all ships the better.